Statement about Publication Ethics and Malpractice statement of the journal "Resources and Technology"

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors.

 The authors are responsible for the content of the article.
-All results should be represented by authors accurately in the manuscript.
-A paper should contain sufficient detail and references to permit others to replicate the work.
+Authors should accurately present their research findings and include an objective discussion of the significance of their findings.
+A paper should contain sufficient details and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-If some part of the submitted article were published the author is obliged to make sufficient comments and references in the paper.
+An author should not publish manuscripts describing the same research in more than one journal or primary publication.
+Original research results must be novel and not previously published, including being previously published in another language.
+If some part of the submitted article has already been published the author is obliged to make sufficient comments and references in the manuscript.
 Parallel submission of the same manuscript to more than one journal constitutes unethical publishing behavior and is unacceptable.

 All sources of financial support for the project should be disclosed.